Drowning in spam? Learn this technique to catapult those pesky emails straight to the trash can, in 60 seconds.

 Is junk mail getting you down?
 Do something about it.
 Spending a little time once will save you from clicking “trash” all day.
 Tap or click for five simple ways to stop spam.

-Tech tip: How to find anyone's email address
+How to hide your email address